 Mavenlink is a modern software platform designed for service professionals.
 It helps you deliver effortlessly by offering more connectivity, transparency, and a boost in your performance with its advanced features.

 - Gain visibility of all projects across your portfolio

 - Advanced analytics and a powerful business intelligence engine

 Price: Teams plan for $19/user/month

-LiquidPlanner is one of those Basecamp alternatives that are known to provide a better way to plan and execute work.
+LiquidPlanner is one of those tools like Basecamp that are known to provide a better way to plan and execute work.
 Interestingly, it offers a responsive approach to project management by treating projects as living and evolving constructs.

 - Project plans are built on priorities